ywangd/midle/README.md

 - Compound operators are not supported, i.e. `++`, `--`, `+=`, `-=`, etc.
 - Pointer de-reference is not supported, i.e. `*pointer`
 - The `->` operator is not supported as most times it can be replaced by `.`
-- Creation and assignment of system variables are not supported
+- Creation and assignment of system variables are not supported (their values are readable)
 - Parenthesis over assignment statement are not supported, i.e. `x = (y = 42)`
-- Variable name cannot have `$` character
+- Variable name cannot have the `$` character

 ### By IDL's limitations
-- Output positional and keyword arguments are not supported
+- Output positional and keyword arguments are not supported (I really wanted to support these.
+But it is just impossible in IDL.)
 - Object property access using dot notation, i.e. `object.property` are not supported
     * The dot notation can be used with Hash like object to get the value by